Refinance rates with Laurel Road start at 1.89%.

 - Your diploma or transcripts

 You’ll then consent to e-sign certain documents and agree to disclosures and terms and conditions.
 After that, you can submit your application.

 When you apply, PenFed will run a credit check, which will trigger a hard inquiry on your credit report.
-If you apply with a co-signer, the same will happen with his or her credit report.
+If you apply with a cosigner, the same will happen with their credit report.

-Should you apply for the PenFed student loan refinancing program?
+Should you apply for the PenFed student loans refinancing program?

 If you meet PenFed’s income and credit score requirements, its program is worth considering.
-Its fixed interest rates, co-signer policy, and options for couples make it a competitive option against the top refinancing banks.
+Its competitive interest rates, speedy cosigner release policy and options for couples and parents make it a strong option among top refinancing banks.

 If you plan to go back to school, though, you might want to choose a program that has a deferment policy.
 Also, if you have federal student loans, keep in mind that you’ll lose access to student loan forgiveness and income-driven repayment plans if you refinance through PenFed.